Vocational Nursing Certificate

 - Enter the workforce quickly

-- Full program offered at LSC-Kingwood, LSC-Montgomery, LSC-North Harris, and LSC-Tomball
+- Full program offered at LSC-CyFair, LSC-Kingwood, LSC-Montgomery, LSC-North Harris, and LSC-Tomball

 - Partial program offered LSC-Online

 - Nursing Department

 This program is a 3 semester, one year full-time program that prepares students interested in becoming a licensed vocational nurse (LVN).
 The program teaches students to provide nursing care in a variety of health care settings.

 Pathways are also available to transition to become a registered nurse through formal education programs, one of which is also available at Lone Star College: Transition to Professional Nursing Program.